 Community Task Force to Guide Council

 A Downtown Revitalization Task Force was established by Peachland City Council in late 2023 to provide guidance to Council and staff during the creation of the DRIS.
-The Task Force, a short-term advisory group that includes volunteer business owners, landowners, Peachland residents, and representatives for recreation and culture, will draft the implementation strategy for Council’s consideration in September, 2024.
+The Task Force, a short-term advisory group that includes volunteer business owners, landowners, Peachland residents, and representatives for recreation and culture, will draft the implementation strategy for Council’s consideration in Winter 2024.

 Citizen surveys have consistently shown that Peachland residents prize their waterfront and want to build on the community’s interface with the water.
 A mix of small businesses and boutique shopping are desired to preserve the downtown’s character, as well as housing diversity, and the pedestrian friendly environment enjoyed by residents and visitors alike.